 As a partner, PayPal must vet and approve you before you can use PayPal for Marketplaces.
 Once approved, additional permissions are attached to your account to allow access to the Marketplaces APIs.

-Like all PayPal payment methods, the method ”PayPal for Marketplaces” is enabled by the module “PayPal”.
-So please make sure the PayPal module is installed and enabled:
+Like all PayPal payment methods, the method ”PayPal for Marketplaces” is enabled by the addon “PayPal”.
+So please make sure the PayPal addon is installed and enabled: